-The device provides an external interrupt, two internal timer/event counter interrupt, the A/D converter interrupt and the IC Bus interrupts.
+The device provides an external interrupt, two internal timer/event counter interrupt, the A/D converter interrupt and the I^2C Bus interrupts.
 The interrupt control register 0 (INTC0;0BH) and interrupt control register 1 (INTC1;1EH) contains the interrupt control bits to set the enable/disable and the interrupt request flags.

 Once an interrupt subroutine is serviced, all the other interrupts will be blocked (by clearing the EMI bit).
 This scheme may prevent any further interrupt nesting.
 Other interrupt requests may occur during this interval but only the interrupt request flag is recorded.
-If a certain interrupt requires servicing within the service routine, the EMI bit and the corresponding bit of INTC0 and INTC1 may be set to allow interrupt nesting.
-If the stack is full, the interrupt request will not be acknowledged, even if the related interrupt is enabled, until the SP is decremented.
-If immediate service is desired, the stack must be prevented from becoming full.
+If a certain interrupt requires servicing within the service routine, the

-Bit No. Label Function 0 С C is set if an operation results in a carry during an addition operation or if a borrow does not take place during a subtraction operation; otherwise C is cleared.
+Labels Bits Function с 0 C is set if an operation results in a carry during an addition operation or if a borrow does not take place during a subtraction operation; otherwise C is cleared.
 C is also affected by a rotate through carry instruction.
-1 AC AC is set if an operation results in a carry out of the low nibbles in addition or no borrow from the high nibble into the low nibble in subtraction; otherwise AC is cleared.
-2 Z Z is set if the result of an arithmetic or logic operation is zero; otherwise Z is cleared.
-3 OV OV is set if an operation results in a carry into the highest-order bit but not a carry out of the highest-order bit, or vice versa; otherwise OV is cleared.
-4 PDF PDF is cleared by system power-up or executing the "CLR WDT" instruction.
-PDF is set by executing the "HALT" instruction.
-5 то TO is cleared by system power-up or executing the "CLR WDT" or "HALT" instruction.
+AC 1 AC is set if an operation results in a carry out of the low nibbles in addition or no borrow from the high nibble into the low nibble in subtraction; otherwise AC is cleared.
+Z 2 Z is set if the result of an arithmetic or logic operation is zero; otherwise Z is cleared.
+OV 3 OV is set if an operation results in a carry into the highest-order bit but not a carry out of the highest-order bit, or vice versa; otherwise OV is cleared.
+PDF 4 PDF is cleared by system power-up or executing the "CLR WDT" instruction.
+PDF is set by executing the "HALT" instruction. то 5 TO is cleared by system power-up or executing the "CLR WDT" or "HALT" instruction.
 TO is set by a WDT time-out.
 6, 7 Unused bit, read as "0"

-Status (0AH) Register
+Status Register